Elephant ear plants are indoor or outdoor plants with very large, arrow-shaped leaves. Poisoning may occur if you eat parts of this plant.

 - Swelling of the tongue, mouth, and eyes

 Wipe out the mouth with a cold, wet cloth.
-Wash off any plant sap on the skin and in the eyes.
+Wash off any plant sap on the skin.
+Rinse out the eyes.

 Before Calling Emergency